-Gili Trawangan is the largest island, hosting a mix of quiet and serene beaches on the northern and western sides, and a multitude of dining and partying hotspots at restaurants and bars on the south.
-Gili Trawangan is commonly referred to as the party island and is the busiest of the islands.
+Gili Trawangan is the largest island, hosting a mix of quiet and serene beaches on the northern and western sides, and a multitude of dining and partying hotspots and restaurants and bars on the south.
+Gili Trawangan is commonly referred to as the party island and is the busiest of the Gili islands.

 Gili Meno is the smallest island, known for quiet beaches and sea turtles.
 You can even swim with them at Turtle Point.
 On Gili Meno, there is apparently a ban on late partying, so if you are looking to relax Gili Meno may be the island for you.

 Gili Air is a mix of Trawangan and Meno, and for me was the ultimate Gili Island.
 My days were spent watching the sunrise over the ocean, snorkelling with turtles and shipwrecks, drinking cocktails on the beach and enjoying a fresh seafood BBQ by the ocean at night.

 This is my quick guide to Gili Air.

 The great thing about staying on the Gili Islands is that there isn’t a lot to do.
 The Gili Islands are the perfect place to escape the hustle and bustle of Bali and relax, as you should on any holiday.
 These are the best things to do in Gili Air.

 Scuba Dive and Snorkel: By far the most popular activities on the Gili Islands due to the perfect conditions.
 The Gili Islands host rich tropical marine biodiversity and offer good visibility all year round.

 Water Sports: Stand up paddle board or kayak around the crystal clear waters of Gili Air